-• Types of coverage available to you and your family

-Self Only coverage is for you alone.
-Self and Family coverage is for you, your spouse, and your dependent children, including any foster children your employing or retirement office authorizes coverage for.
+Types of coverage available to you and your family Self Only coverage is for you alone.
+Self and Family coverage is for you, your spouse, and your dependent children, including any foster children authorized for coverage by your employing agency or retirement office.
 Under certain circumstances, you may also continue coverage for a disabled child 26 years of age or older who is incapable of self-support.

-If you have a Self Only enrollment, you may change to a Self and Family enrollment if you marry, give birth, or add a child to your family.
+If you have a Self Only enrollment, you may change to a Self and Family enrollment if you mary, give birth, or add a child to your family.
+You may change to a Self and Family enrollment if you marry, give birth, or add a child to your family.
 You may change your enrollment 31 days before to 60 days after that event.
 The Self and Family enrollment begins on the first day of the pay period in which the child is born or becomes an eligible family member.
 When you change to Self and Family because you marry, the change is effective on the first day of the pay period that begins after your employing office receives your enrollment form; benefits will not be available to your spouse until you marry.
 Your employing or retirement office will not notify you when a family member is no longer eligible to receive benefits, nor will we.
 Please tell us immediately of changes in family member status, including your marriage, divorce, annulment, or when your child reaches age 26.

 If you or one of your family members is enrolled in one FEHB plan, that person may not be enrolled in or covered as a family member by another FEHB plan.

 If you have a qualifying life event (QLE) - such as marriage, divorce, or the birth of a child-outside of the Federal Benefits Open Season, you may be eligible to enroll in the FEHB Program, change your enrollment, or cancel coverage.
-For a complete list of QLEs, visit the FEHB website at www.opm.gov/insure/lifeevents.
-If you need assistance, please contact your employing agency, personnel/payroll office, or retirement office.
+For a complete list of QLEs, visit the FEHB website at www.opm.gov/healthcare-insurance/life-events.
+If you need assistance, please contact your employing agency, Tribal Benefits Officer, personnel/ payroll office, or retirement office.

-Family member coverage

-Family members covered under your Self and Family enrollment are your spouse (including a valid common law marriage) and children as described in the chart below.
+Family member coverage Family members covered under your Self and Family enrollment are your spouse (including a valid common law marriage) and children as described in the chart below.